Psychosocial Counselling (MA)

 EMPLOYMENT OPPORTUNITIES FOR GRADUATES

-Potential employment opportunities are present in the social and health care (e.g. social work centers)), in education, work with youth (counselling centres for children, adolescents and parents, crisis centres for youth, group homes for adolescents, preventive programmes with a systematic approach to prevent violence in schools, at learning communication skills, understanding gender relations, etc.), work with addicts, health tourism, in the field of rehabilitation, programmes of psychosocial counselling, palliative care, psychosocial counselling, especially in the fast-growing service sector, in public and private non-profit organizations, international institutions (e.g. charity organizations).
+Potential employment opportunities are present in the social and health care (e.g. social work centers), work with youth (counselling centers for children, adolescents and parents, crisis centers for youth, group homes for adolescents, preventive programmes with a systematic approach to prevent violence in schools, at learning communication skills, understanding gender relations, etc.), work with addicts, in the field of rehabilitation, programmes of psychosocial counselling, palliative care, psychosocial counselling, especially in the fast-growing service sector, in public and private non-profit organizations, international institutions (e.g. charity organizations).

 Masters of Psychosocial Counselling may find employment also in work organizations, particularly in emergency situations, where there is a high level of strain and stress, and where they could provide psychosocial support to prevent developing mental or psychosomatic disorders.
 Finally, the area of employability also includes positive psychology, stimulating personal growth, and not only treatment.